Creating users via email fails if user real name containes special chars

 Now when using unknown_user=create the mails from the imap server is marked as read but is not delivered to Redmine.
 If I set the rake to use unknown_user=accept the mails will go through but then of course the user will be set to anonymous and won´t get an account and therefor not any follow ups on the issues.

-#9 Updated by Bruno Bigras about 7 years ago
+#9 Updated by Bruno Bigras over 11 years ago

 Poul Thomsen wrote: